FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/sdrs_protectiongroup_v1.html.markdown

 * `dr_type` - (Optional) Specifies the deployment model.
 The default value is migration indicating migration within a VPC.
 	Changing this creates a new group.

+* `enable` - (Optional) Enable protection or not.
+It can only be set to true when there's replication pairs within the protection group.

 ## Attributes Reference